ksingh7/data-show/instructions/docs/Module-4.md

 - Click on the ``Upload`` button to finish uploading the notebook to JupyterHub

-- Select the notebook to begin analyzing the data
+- Select the Ceph_Data_Show_Lab_1.ipynb notebook to begin analyzing the data

 - In the section ``Analysing data using Spark``, replace the fs.s3a.endpoint value with the DNS or IP address of your Ceph cluster

 - Select the first cell (the beginning of the notebook) and click the ``Run`` button in the toolbar on each cell, stepping through the notebook and its results

 !!! summary "End of Module"
     **We have reached the end of Module-4.
 In this module, you downloaded a sample Jupyter notebook exercise, uploaded it to JupyterHub and used it to analyze Prometheus data stored in Ceph.
-In the next module you will use machine learning libraries to train a model to detect the sentiment of a field trip report.**
+In the next module you will use machine learning libraries to train a model to detect the sentiment of a customer trip report.**